pjakiela/ECON251/readings.md

 # Required Readings

-_Reading packets are available from the ECON department office.
-The last four readings can also be accessed via jstor._
+_Reading packets are available from the ECON department office._

 ### _The Economic Approach to Human Behavior_, Chapter 1